Shed Hunting: One of Our Favorite Things — Ted Turner Reserves

 Once a shed antler is found, the hunt is on for its match.
 When an animal drops one antler, the other one is usually dropped nearby.
 Finding a matched set is a big win in the game of shed hunting.
 A matching pair makes a nice European mount on the wall.
 If you sell your sheds, a matched set fetches a higher price than a single.

-Sometimes antlers can even be spied while driving down the road.
+Sometimes, antlers can even be spotted while driving down the road.

 “I’ve been told that the biggest mistake people make is looking too far away,” Front Desk Supervisor, Angel Campbell said, “so many times, you look down and there they are lying right at your feet.”